Skip to main content

 Do you have other cats?

 • You and your cats will be happier if you match temperaments and stay within the same age group when adopting a second cat.
-If you have a playful, active cat at home, your new cat will need to be able to put up with and maybe even enjoy that level of energy.
-And if the cat you already have at home is older and calm, don’t bring home a hyper kitten!
+If you have a playful, active cat at home, your new cat will need to be comfortable with that level of energy and enjoy those playful interactions.
+If the cat you already have at home is older and calm, reconsider adopting a hyper kitten!

 • No matter who you decide to adopt, integrating a new cat into your home will take time.
 The cats will need to be separated for weeks or even months, and the introduction will need to be gradual.
 Cats are territorial animals and often take weeks or months to adjust to sharing their space with another cat.